jbequ5/Enigma-Machine-Miner/SAGE-Deep-Dive.md

 - Spamming is blocked via per-miner rate limits, embedding-based duplicate detection, and provenance validation.
 - Accepted fragments are atomized into self-contained units (≤50 KB) and enriched with basic metadata.

-**Contribution Tracking**:
+**Contribution Tracking and Rewards**:
 Every surviving fragment is immediately credited to its contributor with immutable provenance.
 This transparent tracking ensures miners see their exact impact and receive fair rewards through contribution scoring.

 **Outputs**:
 Clean, gated fragments fed to the Strategy Subsystem and (selectively) weak impact signals to the Economic Subsystem.
-This provides the high-quality raw material for the entire flywheel.

 ### Strategy Subsystem
 The central intelligence hub that mines, ranks, and enriches fragments into highly valuable shared intelligence.